 Part of There Goes My Hero’s mission is to provide nourishment to blood cancer patients and their families.
-During treatment, nutrition can play a vital part in staying strong and as healthy as possible during chemotherapy and radiation.
+During treatment, healthy foods and drinks can play a vital part in staying strong and as healthy as possible during chemotherapy and radiation.
 Here are 4 foods (and drinks) that might help you deal with the side-effects of the the disease and treatment.

 Water may be the most important thing you consume during chemotherapy.
 Medications can cause dehydration, constipation, diarrhea, and dry mouth, all conditions that can be made better by drinking water.
 Try to consume at least 8 cups of water a day, and if plain water upsets your stomach or causes nausea, consider sparkling water.
 Avoid sweet juices and soda, since they can further dehydrate your body.